alejandralopezgalan/SuperStore-Sales-Analysis/README.md

 ### Data Analysis
 Using a Pivot Table, first I calculated the Total Sales, the Total Number of Unique Orders, and the Total Number of Unique Customers.
 Then, I created a calculated field to estimate the Average Sales per Order, leaving the result with two decimals.
+Then, I added a slicer in the `order_year` to filter the Pivot Table and the final dashboard.

+I used two pivot tables to calculate the total sales by quarter, and year using the `order_year` variable.

 ### Excel formulas
 | Formula | Description |